How to make pages easier to read

 - number of words/clauses in sentances

-Simply put: Less words decreases the amount of words missed
+Simply put: Less words equals less words missed.

 - "as seen here, this example actively illustrates the point that"